Moonlight Miles at Oak Ridge Cemetery

 Stuff We All Get (SWAG)

-All 6.55 mile, Marathon Relay (up to 4 runners), Half Marathon, Marathon and Ultra Marathon participants will each receive on-course support, a gender specific race shirt and food and drink in the Lincoln Park Pavilion after the race with live music and a Finisher Medal.
+All participants in the 5k fun/runQuarter Marathon (6.55 mile), Half Marathon and Marathon will receive on-course support, a gender specific race shirt, Finisher Medal and food & drink in the Lincoln Park Pavilion with music after the race.

 The Moonlight Marathon Course is a chip timed 6.55 mile loop (4 loops) lined with reflectors, cones and route arrows to guide you along the roads of Oak Ridge Cemetery.
-The course will open at 6pm for individuals and relay teams with a finish goal of 12 midnight.
-The latest time a runner can begin the marathon is 9pm.
-PLEASE NOTE: As this is a loop course, no participant will be allowed to start a new loop after 11:20pm.
+The course will begin at 6pm for individuals with a timed Finish Time-the fastest runners win.

-All Ultra Marathon (5 loops), Marathon (4 loops), Half Marathon (2 loops) and Marathon Relay (4 loops)participants must provide their own headlamp, flashlight or knuckle light and wear the race provided glow necklace at all times.
+All Marathon (4 loops), Half Marathon (2 loops), and Quarter marathon (1 loop) participants must provide their own headlamp, flashlight or knuckle light and wear the race provided glow necklace at all times.
+5K runners are encouraged to bring/wear lights as well.

 Beware: this may be the most challenging marathon course in the nation!
-But, take whatever time you need to cover the distance because your time on this race does not matter!
-Slower runners and even walkers have a chance of winning this event because all that matters is finishing closest to midnight without going over.
-The majority of the race is on paved roads that wind, meander, climb and descend in one of the most beautiful venues you can imagine.
+The majority of the race is on paved roads that wind, meander, climb and descend in one of the most beautiful venues you can imagine, since darkness precludes seeing it.
 However, please keep in mind that runners will be immersed in total darkness with only their headlamp, course reflectors, cones, route arrows and volunteers to guide them through the cemetery.
 The only traffic on the course will be course monitors and bike safety patrol.